Note: see session law sections for effective dates.

 (1) all members of the body participating in the meeting, wherever their physical location, can hear and see one another and can hear and see all discussion and testimony presented at any location at which at least one member is present;

 (2) members of the public present at the regular meeting location of the body can hear and see all discussion and testimony and all votes of members of the body;

 (b) A meeting satisfies the requirements of paragraph (a), although a member of the public body participates from a location that is not open or accessible to the public, if the member has not participated more than three times in a calendar year from a location that is not open or accessible to the public, and:

-(1) the member is serving in the military and is at a required drill, deployed, or on active duty; and
+(1) the member is serving in the military and is at a required drill, deployed, or on active duty; or

 Each member of a body participating in a meeting by interactive television is considered present at the meeting for purposes of determining a quorum and participating in all proceedings.